quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 Unlike TCP sequence numbers, this packet number increases with every packet, including those containing only acknowledgment or other control information.
 Indeed, whether a packet contains user data or only control information is intentionally left unexposed to the network.
+The packet number increases with every packet but they sender may skip packet numbers.

 While loss detection in QUIC is based on packet numbers, congestion control by default provides richer information than vanilla TCP does.